Weather and Climate Summary and Forecast

 Figure 4 – Current US Drought Monitor and seasonal drought outlook.

-La Niña Watch – In mid to late January 2018, the tropical Pacific reflected La Niña conditions, with SSTs in the east-central tropical Pacific in the range of weak to moderate La Niña and most atmosphere variables showing patterns suggestive of La Niña conditions (Figure 4).
-The collection of latest ENSO prediction models indicates weak La Niña conditions continuing through the Northern Hemisphere winter and early spring, followed by a return to neutral conditions during spring.
-Forecaster consensus across numerous agencies favors the continuation of weak La Niña conditions through February-March-April.
-As mentioned in previous reports, I believe if the forecasted conditions hold true, the next few months will continue to be warm and dry in the southern half of the US; wet and ‘coolish’ in the north (see forecast periods below and Appendix Figure 1).
+La Niña Watch – In late February 2018, the tropical Pacific reflected La Niña conditions, with SSTs in the east-central tropical Pacific in the range of weak to moderate La Niña and most atmosphere variables showing patterns suggestive of La Niña conditions (Figure 4).
+The collection of latest ENSO prediction models indicates weak La Niña conditions continuing through the Northern Hemisphere early spring, followed by a return to neutral conditions during late spring.
+Forecaster consensus across numerous agencies favors the continuation of weak La Niña conditions through May.
+As mentioned in previous reports, I believe if the forecasted conditions for La Niña hold true, the next few months will continue to be warm and dry in the southern half of the US; wet and ‘coolish’ in the north (see forecast periods below and Appendix Figure 1).

 Figure 5 – Global sea surface temperatures (°C) for the period ending March 1, 2018 (image from NOAA/NESDIS).